-What to do in a bad weather?
-Of course, the best choice is studying!
-I felt pretty confident about my knowledge, so I decided to take a written test.
-The exam itself is not so hard.
-The program interface looks exactly like gleim’s software, the pictures are the same as the ones available in all popular question banks (for example, gleim, jeppesen, sportys, aviationexam).
+What can you do when the weather is bad?
+Of course, the best choice is to study!
+Feeling confident about my knowledge, I decided to take a written test for my FAA IR certification.
+The exam itself wasn’t too difficult.
+The program interface looked exactly like Gleim’s software, and the pictures were the same as the ones available in all popular question banks (such as Gleim, Jeppesen, Sportys, and Aviationexam).

-The questions are not exactly the same as in preparation books, but nothing special.
-Take your time, read the question very carefully, don’t hurry up, and you’re done.
-The point is knowledge.
+The questions weren’t exactly the same as those in the preparation books, but nothing out of the ordinary.
+Take your time, read the questions very carefully, don’t rush, and you’ll be done.
+The key is knowledge.

-One more advice for those who prepares for the FAA IR tests: apart from reading the books (which is essential), use question banks to get the idea about your knowledge.
-I heard a lot about Sheppard, but less expensive alternatives work too.
-For example, I used gleim and aviationexam (both are good, the latter also offer monthly subscriptions – very convenient if you want only refresh your knowledge) and got 87%.
-Not an astonishing result, but not bad too.
+One more piece of advice for those preparing for the FAA IR tests: besides reading the books (which is essential), use question banks to get an idea of your knowledge.
+I’ve heard a lot about Sheppard, but less expensive alternatives also work well.
+For example, I used Gleim and Aviationexam (both are good, with the latter also offering monthly subscriptions – very convenient if you only want to refresh your knowledge) and scored 87%.
+It wasn’t an outstanding result, but it wasn’t bad either.